orbeon/orbeon-forms-doc/form-runner/feature/excel-import-export.md

 ![Repeated grid in Excel](/form-builder/images/excel-export-repeat-export.png)

+### Lists of choices

+Lists of choices are exported as text, showing the value of the choice between parentheses, and the label next to it.

+When importing, the cell value must contain the value of the choice, not the label.

+Multiple-selection controls require entering the values as a space-separated list of tokens.

 ### Exporting from the Form Builder Detail page

 With Form Builder, the Excel Export button is available by default.
 You can control its availability with the following property, by adding the `excel-export` button token.
 We show here the default value of this property for Orbeon Forms 2023.1: